 Use the following procedures to pre-configure your system to use Helm and other OCI media types.

-1. Download the latest version of Helm from the Helm releases page.
+The most recent version of Helm can be downloaded from the Helm releases page.

 Using Helm charts